JuginPower/analyzer/README.md

 It's better to start with the newest package manager to avoid further problems of installing arbitrary packages in your virtual environment.

-## 3. Install packages which depend on your use-cases
+## 3. Install packages

-Now you can install all the program libraries you need for your **purposes**.
+Now you can install all the program libraries you need to run all scripts in this project.

-For `frontplot.ipynb` type `... -r req-frontplot.txt` instead `... -r req.txt`

 - For Linux: